04, Mar 2021 | CJP Team

 After the and it was discovered that more than 19 lakh people had been excluded from the final NRC, CJP swung into action to provide paralegal and legal assistance to those excluded from the final NRC.
 This is how CJP’s Assam Team noticed that there was a lack of concerted efforts being made by the state government for providing legal aid to those excluded from NRC, as directed by the by Ministry of Home Affairs (MHA).

 Now that the final NRC has been published, and 19,06,657 people have been excluded from the final list, CJP’s campaign has become even more focused.
 Our objective now, is to help these excluded people defend their citizenship before Foreigners’ Tribunals.
+We are also helping secure the release of detention camp inmates as per the Supreme Court order on their conditional release.
 For this we have already started conducting a series of workshops to train paralegals to assist people at FTs.
 We will also be publishing a multi-media training manual containing simplified aspects of legal procedure, evidentiary rules, and judicial precedents that will ensure the appeals filed against the NRC exclusions in the FTs are comprehensive and sound, both in fact and in law.
 This will assist our paralegals, lawyers and the wider community in Assam to negotiate this tortuous process.
 For this we need your continued support.
 Please donate now to help us help Assam.

 In early 2020, CJP petitioned the Guwahati High Court (previously Gauhati HC) on the issue with three families of those excluded.
 Senior counsel Mihir Desai assisted by Advocate Mrinmoy Dutta appeared in the matter.
 The petition was withdrawn after the Hon’ble High Court opined that this was a fit case for a public interest litigation.